 - Financial Calculations – Subaccounts rolling up into parent account all the way to topmost account

-- Creating Organizational hierarchy – Manager employee relationship with path
+- Creating Organizational Hierarchy – Manager employee relationship with the path

-- Generating Graph of links between web pages with path
+- Generating a Graph of links between web pages with the path

 - Any kind of Iterative computations involving linked data